- 1 Language

 |Hacienda Blanca Flor|

 One of the bloodiest battles of the Caste War of Yucatán (1847-1901) took place here.

 Founded in 1871, it became one of the most important cattle raising haciendas on the Yucután Peninsula.
 Was in continuous use until the 1940s when it was abandoned by its workers.

-Today the Hacienda San José Carpizo is said to be owned by a binary options millionaire who will bring it back to its former glory.
-We do however think that this is an uraban legend.
-The ownership has been unclear since 1941 which has led to a lot of myths about this Hacienda.
+We have been informed that the Hacienda San José Carpizo has been purchased by the owner of a binary Options company operating brokers in Latin America and Asia (learn more about binary options).
+Local rumour say that he plans to use some of the money he earned from binary options to restore the hacienda to its former glory and turn it into a lavish private resident.
+We do however think that this is an urban legend.
+The ownership has been unclear since 1941 which has led to many myths about this Hacienda.
 But many people wish a new rich owner would restore the hacienda.

 In the late 1990s, this hacienda was restored by the Mexican Army and it is now home to the Marine Infantry School.

 Located in the Nunkiní community, between Calkiní and the capital.
 Now a museum.